 In Business A.M., Professor Nnanyelugo Ike-Muonso uses HRMI data for Nigeria to argue the importance of human rights for development.

-ZIGRAM included HRMI data in its data asset weekly dispatch.
+ZIGRAM included HRMI data in its data asset weekly dispatch (link no longer available).

 United Nations and other Multilateral Organisations